datacarpentry/image-processing/_episodes/07-thresholding.md

 - "Use histograms to determine appropriate threshold values to use for the thresholding process."
 - "Apply simple, fixed-level binary thresholding to an image."
-- "Explain the difference between the `cv2.THRESH_BINARY` and `cv2.THRESH_BINARY_INV` parameters to the `cv2.threshold()` function."
+- "Explain the difference between using the operator `>` or the operator `<` to threshold an image represented by a numpy array."
-- "Describe the shape of a binary image produced by one of the OpenCV thresholding functions."
+- "Describe the shape of a binary image produced by thresholding via `>` or `<`."
-- "Use the `cv2.merge()` function to create a color image from three binary color layers."
 - "Explain when Otsu's method of adaptive thresholding is appropriate."
 - "Apply adaptive thresholding to an image using Otsu's method."
-- "Use the `np.countNonZero()` function to count the number of non-zero pixels in an image."
+- "Use the `np.nonzero()` function to count the number of non-zero pixels in an image."
 keypoints:
 - "Thresholding produces a binary image, where all pixels with intensities above (or below) a threshold value are turned on, while all other pixels are turned off."
-- "The binary images produced by thresholding are held in two-dimensional NumPy arrays, since they have only one color value channel."
+- "The binary images produced by thresholding are held in two-dimensional NumPy arrays, since they have only one color value channel.
+They are boolean, hence they contain the values 0 (off) and 1 (on)."
-- "The `cv2.merge()` function can be used to combine three single-channel image layers into a single, color image."
 - "Thresholding can be used to create masks that select only the interesting parts of an image, or as the first step before
 [Edge Detection]({{ page.root }}/08-edge-detection/) or finding
 [Contours]({{ page.root }}/09-contours/)."
-- "Depending on its parameters, the `cv2.threshold()` function can perform simple fixed-level thresholding or adaptive thresholding."
 ---

 In this episode, we will learn how to use skimage functions to apply